 The children of Muslims have heard all their lives from everyone in authority that the Quran is a direct message from the Almighty Himself.
 As teens, if they hear a recruiter tell them what's actually in the Quran, they might be surprised.
 Being young and idealistic, they may become dedicated to the foundational principles of Islam.
 The Quran contains clear instructions to work toward the goal of creating a world that follows Sharia law.
 It is the primary goal of Islam.
 And it is the primary religious duty — the primary religious practice — of a devout Muslim to strive toward this goal with his money and his life.

 The teens will look at their parents and feel disgusted.
 Their parents — the ones who have told them repeatedly that the Quran is the perfect word of Allah — ignore much of the book.
 A study in Britain found that the children of Muslim immigrants are more likely to be "radical" (follow Islamic teachings strictly) than their parents.

 Plus, we cannot ignore the added benefit of dying while slaying infidels: You go straight to Paradise, and have 72 beautiful wives ready to do your bidding.
 Critics of Islam did not make that up.
 What 15 year-old boy wouldn't find a harem of beauties an attractive proposition?

-If he reads the Quran, we'll discover the recruiters are right: It says quite clearly he is supposed to fight non-Muslims.
+If he reads the Quran, he will discover the recruiters are right: It says quite clearly he is supposed to fight non-Muslims.
 He will discover that mainstream Islamic scholars agree that if he dies while killing infidels he will go straight to Paradise without having to be judged, and because he's done such a fine thing, he will be empowered to bring many of his family members to Paradise too.

 11. Your vote on this issue is important.
 If you vote, you are helping to elect representatives and leaders who make legal and political decisions (like what kind of immigration policies we should employ, or whether an imam who encourages his followers to overthrow the government should be charged with sedition).
 When you understand more about Islam, you will be able to know which leaders have a grasp on this subject and which do not, and vote accordingly.